flux-framework/flux-restful-api/docs/getting_started/api.md

 # API

-The following is the spec for the Flux Python RESTful API provided here:
+The following is the spec for the Flux Python RESTful API provided here.
+Generally, API endpoints are versioned (e.g., start with v1) and views do not.

 ## Service

-### POST `/service/stop`
+### POST `/v1/service/stop`

 Request to stop the server from running.
 This is intended for applications like the Flux Operator that need programmatic ability to end the flux start command